Research

 This book sets out to answer one of the most enduring questions of American foreign policy: Should the United States—which has been the hegemon of the Western Hemisphere since the late 19th century—fear another great power rising to a similar position elsewhere in the world?
 While American scholars and policymakers have traditionally feared the prospect of facing a distant regional hegemon, powerful intellectual voices in recent years have questioned whether this concern remains strategically relevant in the 21st century.
 These critiques typically highlight the security advantages offered by America’s geographical insularity and robust nuclear arsenal—advantages that many believe will safeguard U.S. vital interests from external threats no matter how much power a rival amasses in a distant region.

-In Brave New World, we argue that the United States’ efforts to safeguard its vital interests would be seriously jeopardized should any other great power attain a hegemonic position in one of the core regions of Eurasia.
+In The Two-Leviathan Problem, we argue that the United States’ efforts to safeguard its vital interests would be seriously jeopardized should any other great power attain a hegemonic position in one of the core regions of Eurasia.
 We ground this argument in a theoretical framework that shows that being a solitary regional hegemon markedly reduces threats to a great power’s vital interests by facilitating the maintenance of local military preponderance and favorable access to the world’s core economic regions.
 The theory further specifies how, in a world of two regional hegemons, each side has a strong incentive to erode the other’s regional dominance and thereby undercut its rival’s ability to project significant power outside its neighborhood.
 The resulting security competition, over time, puts significant duress on both hegemons’ ability to defend their territorial integrity and political autonomy, as well as their ability to accumulate wealth through global economic engagement.

 This book will become a key resource for scholars and policymakers seeking to understand whether and how the balance of power in distant regions affects U.S. national security.
 In particular, it should directly inform how they think about the security competition between China and the United States, which is bound to be the dominating feature of international politics for the remainder of this century.